barseghyanartur/elk-stack-container-example/docs/data.rst

     }

 We simply check if tags contain ``json``, then treat it as JSON.
-If we have multiple logger producing different JSON structures, we could change the ``json`` into more detailed (like ``json-document``, ``json-article``, etc).
+If we have multiple logger producing different JSON data structures, we could change the ``json`` into more detailed (like ``json-document``, ``json-article``, etc).

 We want to avoid records duplication.
 That's why we bind ``id``, ``action``